JetBrains/compose-multiplatform/tutorials/Web/README.md

 [Handing Events](Events_Handling/README.md) - a short overview of Events handling with compose web

+[Controlled and Uncontrolled inputs](Controlled_Uncontrolled_Inputs/README.md) - overview of Controlled and Uncontrolled inputs

 [Style DSL](Style_Dsl/README.md) - about styling the composable components in web

 [Using test-utils](Using_Test_Utils/README.md) - about unit testing for @Composable components based on HTML DOM